-Training in Bereavement Counselling at Wandsworth Bereavement Service, London
+- Training in Bereavement Counselling at Wandsworth Bereavement Service, London

-- Aside from a private practice, extensive experience within the NHS, 8 years working within GP practices and for the last ten years within Guy's and St Thomas' Hospitals.
+- Aside from a private practice, extensive experience within the NHS, 8 years working within GP practices and for the last 13 years within Guy's and St Thomas' Hospitals.

 Areas of counselling I deal with